DWI / DUI Defense

 Unlike blood and breath tests, these so-called sobriety tests do nothing to actually determine an individual’s blood alcohol level.
 Instead, they attempt to test someone’s physical abilities.
 These tests are administered to build a case against the individual accused of DWI.
 Even if an individual is not legally intoxicated, a number of factors can cause the failure of one or more of these tests – flashing squad car lights, bad weather, a person’s age and physical abilities, being tired and general nervousness.
 Unfortunately, you will not be given the benefit of the doubt.
 If you fail one or more of these tests, you are likely going to jail.
-An experienced criminal defense attorney can help.What if I Passed the Breath Test?
+The experienced criminal defense attorney can help.What if I Passed the Breath Test?

 After you are arrested for Driving While Intoxicated, you will be asked to provide a sample of your breath or blood for testing.
 It is illegal for a person to operate a motor vehicle with an alcohol concentration of 0.08 or above.
 What if you take a test and the alcohol concentration is below 0.08?
 It is not unusual for a person to be arrested for DWI but to later take and pass a breath or blood test.
 While you may have a very good defense depending on how far below the limit you are, simply blowing under the limit does not necessarily mean the case will be dropped.
 The prosecutor and police officer may argue your blood alcohol was likely higher while driving or they may simply argue that you had lost the normal use of your mental or physical faculties because of the alcohol or drugs in your system.
 Either way passing the test does not automatically mean you get a free pass.
-An experienced DWI attorney will work with to craft a defense that will help the jury see past the smoke and mirrors presented by the State.Will I get Convicted?
+The experienced DWI attorney will work with to craft a defense that will help the jury see past the smoke and mirrors presented by the State.Will I get Convicted?

 Now ask yourself – was your criminal drunk driving arrest legitimate?
 Was there a legitimate reason for you to be stopped?
 Did the police officer gather evidence through a field sobriety tests?
 Were you arrested even though you performed the tests as the officer instructed?
 All too often when a police officer contacts a driver and smells alcohol, that driver is going to jail regardless of how much he or she has actually had to drink.
 Most police officers are very reluctant to let a driver back on the road when they know the driver has been drinking.
 That means if you are stopped and found to have been drinking then there is a high probability that you are going to jail.
 Luckily, just because you were taken to jail does not necessarily mean that you are guilty.
 Your goal now should be to avoid conviction and punishment that you do not deserve.
 You will need an attorney with the experience to get you through this process with the result that you deserve.